gocd/www.go.cd/contribute/index.markdown

 #### Write Tests & Then Code

 Understand the feature by reading [user docs](http://www.thoughtworks.com/products/docs/go/current/help/) & [design docs](https://github.com/GoCD/design-documentation).

 Debug the flow to make sure you understand the code fully.

+Follow [Test Driven Development](http://en.wikipedia.org/wiki/Test-driven_development) (TDD) while you write code. i.e. if you are:

-If you are fixing a bug write a failing test first which reproduces the scenario.
+* fixing a bug write a failing test first which reproduces the scenario and then fix the bug.
-Write code.
+* writing a new feature write tests which assert the particular behavior you are expecting in the new feature & then implement it.

 #### Code conventions